Psoriatic inflammation in primary human keratinocytes

 Primary human keratinocyte are seeded in 384 well plates (3500 cells/well) and incubated for one day.
 Subsequently, the cells are stimulated with a psoriasis relevant cytokine cocktail containing TNF-alpha and IL-17 which induce an inflammatory response measured as an increase in IL-8 secretion.
 Test compounds are tested for ability to inhibit this inflammatory response.
-Cellular viability is actively assessed and used to detect general compound cytotoxixity.
+Cellular viability is actively assessed and used to detect general compound cytotoxicity.

-The blue curve in figure illustrates the potent effect of the steroid Betamethasone inhibiting the detected levels of IL-8 by 50% efficacy (Emax).
+The blue curve in figure illustrates the potent effect of the steroid Betamethasone inhibiting the detectable levels of IL-8 by 50% efficacy (Emax).
 Calculated relative EC50 (Effective Concentration at 50% effect) is 13 nM.
 The green curve indicates that there is no effect on cell viability.
 A toxic compound will reduce cell viability while a specific IL-8 release inhibitor might not.
-In general it is preferred to have a potent and efficacious compound which reduced the IL-8 levels without effect on the cell viability.
+In general it is preferable to have a potent and efficacious compound which reduced the IL-8 levels without effect on cell viability.